ianks/dotfiles-old/doc/vim/manage_plugins.md

-YADR comes with a dead simple plugin manager that just uses vundles and submodules, without any fancy config files.
+YADR comes with a dead simple plugin manager that just uses plugs and submodules, without any fancy config files.

 Add a plugin